manaswinidas/100DaysofCode/Day4/README.md

-Solved frontend coding challenges from FreeCodeCamp, learnt some really cool yet simple animations using CSS.
+Solved frontend coding challenges from FreeCodeCamp pertaining to basic CSS and animations, learnt some really cool yet simple animations using CSS.